 Timbavati Game Reserve

-The Timbavati Game Reserve was once farmland, but in the 1950s the area west of the Kruger Park was reclaimed as a wilderness area.
+The Timbavati Game Reserve was once farmland, but in the 1950s the area west of the Kruger Park Reserve was reclaimed as a wilderness area.
 Today Timbavati is brimming with wildlife and shares open borders with the Kruger National Park.
 The reserve is particularly famous for the Big 5 and its white lions.

 Kambaku River Sands